suffolklibraries/lgc/content/collections/events/launch-pad-22-08.md

     content:
       -
         type: text
-        text: 'Join us at Chantry Library for a day family fun and celebrating nature!
+        text: 'Join us at Chantry Library for a day of family fun and celebrating nature!
 Get hands-on exploring nature, use high tech equipment to listen to plants grow, and discover more about the world around us.'
   -
     type: paragraph
     content: